fliptanedo/FlipWebsite2017/README.md

 # FlipWebsite2017
 My Personal Website based on the Hugo Academic theme

+As of June 2018, I started over again from a clean version of Hugo Academic.
+This repo is now obsolete.
+My current site is now based on [Academic-Flip](https://github.com/fliptanedo/academic-flip).

 As of 3 September 2017, the site is hosted at [http://physics.ucr.edu/~flip/](http://physics.ucr.edu/~flip/).

 **Note:** I am not sure how dilligent I will be with keeping this repository updated as I update my content.
 I also have not cleaned this up into a modular variant of Cushen's Academic theme.
 Eventually this may be a nice side project to propose features for Cushen's theme.
 However, I may not have time to get around to this in the near future.